Can a General Contractor Do Electrical Work?

 A general contractor should oversee all aspects of the construction project and hire licensed electricians as subcontractors who can carry out the electrical work so that local codes and standards may be met and safety and quality assured.
 Licensed electricians bring professional knowledge to the fore of the project, and working with licensed electricians helps a general contractor avoid expensive mistakes and even legal jeopardy.

-Why It Is Essential to Hire a Licensed Electrician
+Why It Is Essential to Hire a Licensed Electrician?

 Code Compliance